What are Electric Motors?

 Electric motors are electric machines or devices which converts electrical energy in to mechanical energy.
 However when it comes to scrap electric motors, there are a number of differences and with differences there comes a number of different grades within the scrap electric motor family.

 Electric motors have a number of uses.
-There’s not many things in modern society which does not have some form of electric motor in them.
+There’s not many things in modern society which do not have some form of electric motor in them.
 Electric motors are used in appliances such as washing machines and clothes driers.
-Believe it or not those large box type plugs which power many things (Converts mains electricity to 6,9,12V etc..), contains a small transformer which in the scrap metal industry are classed as a form of electric motor.
+Believe it or not, those large box type plugs which power many things (Converts mains electricity to 6,9,12V etc..), contains a small transformer which in the scrap metal industry are classed as a form of electric motor.

 Grades of Electric Motor

-Within electric motor scrap there are a number of grades.
+Within electric motor scrap, there are a number of grades.

 - Contaminated Electric Motor Scrap (electric motors with excessive contaminants such as plastic, metal wood etc.)

 - Electric Motors Scrap (electric motors free from all contaminants)